dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

 User-Defined Types
 ------------------

-Throughout the the tutorial you have seen the use of builtins such as `Int` and `String` for types.
+Throughout the the tutorial you have seen the use of builtins such as :py:class:`Int <dagster.Int>` and :py:class:`String <dagster.String>` for types.
 However you will want to be able to define your own dagster types to fully utilize the system.
 We'll go over that here.

-As a pedogogical example, we will go over the code used to the define the PandasDataFrame type in the dagster-pandas library, building it step by step along the way.
+As a pedogogical example, we will go over the code used to the define the ``PandasDataFrame`` type in the dagster-pandas library, building it step by step along the way.

 Basic Typing
 ^^^^^^^^^^^^